-And this is when the first app release was claimed not to conform to Apple tracking transparency policy.
+And this is when the first app release was claimed not to conform to Apple's tracking transparency policy.
 No, the app didn’t break any laws and was totally legal.
-However, it was not clear for Apple why access to the data mentioned above was necessary, as it seemed to be too invasive for users’ privacy.
+However, it was not clear to Apple why access to the data mentioned above was necessary, as it seemed to be too invasive for users’ privacy.

 Our team recorded a demo video explaining how the app works, in particular, how it uses the collected user data.
 We had to go through the deployment process to the App Store once more, and the second time was successful.